seanthegeek/seanthegeek.github.io/_posts/2024-10-13-hova-laudon-spouts-false-anti-lgbt-conspiracy-theory-to-justify-evangelical-control-of-public-education.md

 ---
 layout: post
 title: Hova Laudon spouts a false anti-LGBT conspiracy theory to justify evangelical christian control of public education
-description: A candidate for Ohio School Board District 5 cites an unspecified "LGBT agenda" while discussing child abuse in a video interview posted to her campaign website
+description: A candidate for Ohio Board of Education District 5 cites an unspecified "LGBT agenda" while discussing child abuse in a video interview posted to her campaign website
 image:
   path: /assets/images/hova-laudon-politics-drive-trafficking.webp
   description: A still image from a video interview with Hova Laudon titled "Predators, Groomers, and Human Traffickers - What to Know"